American homes are shrinking. One recent survey found that home sizes reduced almost 2% between March 2021 and 2022.

 Tips for Safely Installing a TV-Mounted Fireplace

 Maybe you’re installing a residential fireplace into a new build.
-Perhaps you’re trying to find out how to put a TV on top of a fireplace.
+Perhaps you’re trying to find out how to put a TV on top of a mantel.
 Either way, you must understand a few best practices before attempting this clever home design concept.

 Choose the Right Type of Fireplace